Q2 2021 EPS Estimates for Snap-on Incorporated (NYSE:SNA) Increased by Analyst

+SNA has been the subject of a number of other research reports.
+Barrington Research increased their target price on shares of Snap-on from $250.00 to $280.00 and gave the stock an “outperform” rating in a research report on Friday, April 23rd.
+Robert W. Baird reiterated a “hold” rating and set a $239.00 target price on shares of Snap-on in a research note on Sunday, April 25th.
+Two research analysts have rated the stock with a sell rating, two have given a hold rating, three have issued a buy rating and one has given a strong buy rating to the stock.
+Snap-on currently has a consensus rating of “Hold” and an average price target of $187.83.

 Snap-on (NYSE:SNA) last posted its quarterly earnings data on Thursday, April 22nd.
-The company reported $3.50 EPS for the quarter, topping the consensus estimate of $3.01 by $0.49.
-Snap-on had a return on equity of 17.17% and a net margin of 16.95%.
-The firm had revenue of $1.02 billion for the quarter, compared to the consensus estimate of $929.86 million.
-During the same quarter last year, the company earned $2.60 earnings per share.
-The business’s revenue for the quarter was up 20.2% compared to the same quarter last year.
+The company reported $3.50 EPS for the quarter, beating the Zacks’ consensus estimate of $3.01 by $0.49.
+Snap-on had a net margin of 16.95% and a return on equity of 17.17%.
+The company had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $929.86 million.
+During the same quarter in the prior year, the company posted $2.60 EPS.
+The company’s quarterly revenue was up 20.2% compared to the same quarter last year.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Valeo Financial Advisors LLC bought a new stake in Snap-on in the fourth quarter worth about $26,000.
-IronBridge Private Wealth LLC bought a new stake in shares of Snap-on during the 4th quarter worth approximately $28,000.
-First Command Bank purchased a new position in Snap-on during the 1st quarter valued at $30,000.
-Exchange Traded Concepts LLC grew its position in Snap-on by 219.5% in the 1st quarter.
-Exchange Traded Concepts LLC now owns 131 shares of the company’s stock valued at $30,000 after acquiring an additional 90 shares during the last quarter.
-Finally, Bogart Wealth LLC purchased a new stake in Snap-on in the first quarter worth $31,000.
-91.57% of the stock is owned by hedge funds and other institutional investors.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
+Shareholders of record on Friday, May 28th will be given a $1.23 dividend.
+This represents a $4.92 annualized dividend and a yield of 2.05%.
+Snap-on’s dividend payout ratio is presently 40.13%.

-In other Snap-on news, SVP Timothy L. Chambers sold 6,000 shares of the business’s stock in a transaction on Thursday, January 28th.
-The shares were sold at an average price of $190.25, for a total transaction of $1,141,500.00.
-Following the transaction, the senior vice president now owns 16,453 shares in the company, valued at $3,130,183.25.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Thomas J. Ward sold 5,711 shares of the stock in a transaction on Friday, April 9th.
-The shares were sold at an average price of $235.23, for a total transaction of $1,343,398.53.
-Following the completion of the sale, the senior vice president now directly owns 51,254 shares in the company, valued at approximately $12,056,478.42.
+In other news, SVP Anup R. Banerjee sold 2,000 shares of the firm’s stock in a transaction on Monday, April 26th.
+The stock was sold at an average price of $240.82, for a total transaction of $481,640.00.
+Following the transaction, the senior vice president now directly owns 4,357 shares of the company’s stock, valued at $1,049,252.74.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP Thomas J. Ward sold 21,000 shares of the firm’s stock in a transaction on Wednesday, February 24th.
+The shares were sold at an average price of $201.15, for a total value of $4,224,150.00.
+Following the transaction, the senior vice president now directly owns 66,543 shares in the company, valued at $13,385,124.45.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 52,744 shares of company stock valued at $10,740,946.
-4.20% of the stock is currently owned by company insiders.
+Insiders sold 44,407 shares of company stock worth $9,692,336 over the last ninety days.
+4.20% of the stock is owned by corporate insiders.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, March 10th.
-Investors of record on Tuesday, February 23rd were given a $1.23 dividend.
-The ex-dividend date was Monday, February 22nd.
-This represents a $4.92 annualized dividend and a yield of 2.06%.
-Snap-on’s dividend payout ratio is currently 40.13%.
+Several institutional investors and hedge funds have recently modified their holdings of SNA.
+Ziegler Capital Management LLC bought a new position in Snap-on during the first quarter valued at about $3,507,000.
+Dearborn Partners LLC boosted its stake in Snap-on by 1.1% during the first quarter.
+Dearborn Partners LLC now owns 189,353 shares of the company’s stock valued at $43,691,000 after buying an additional 2,133 shares in the last quarter.
+Dupont Capital Management Corp boosted its stake in Snap-on by 6.7% during the first quarter.
+Dupont Capital Management Corp now owns 13,562 shares of the company’s stock valued at $3,129,000 after buying an additional 853 shares in the last quarter.
+Hyman Charles D bought a new position in Snap-on during the first quarter valued at about $230,000.
+Finally, Ironwood Financial llc boosted its stake in Snap-on by 20.9% during the first quarter.
+Ironwood Financial llc now owns 1,796 shares of the company’s stock valued at $414,000 after buying an additional 311 shares in the last quarter.
+91.57% of the stock is currently owned by institutional investors.

 Snap-on Incorporated manufactures and markets tools, equipment, diagnostics, and repair information and systems solutions for professional users worldwide.
 It operates through Commercial & Industrial Group, Snap-on Tools Group, Repair Systems & Information Group, and Financial Services segments.